hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 Oh, and a disclaimer: why haven't I converted this whole shebang---well, everything after the hardware setup---into a single script that can Just™ be run directly, or opened a pull request against the original BirdNET-Pi repo to modify the existing setup script to that effect?
 Time, mostly.
 It's on my list as a follow-up task; in the meantime, the instructions are useable as-is.[^next]

 [^next]: Okay, I'll admit it: I am **super** self-conscious about having spent the time documenting some kinda silly steps (like "run this, wait until it fails, then do X") instead of spending that time making a single clean installation script that doesn't require so much manual mucking about.
 HOWEVER.
 As I keep reminding myself, these are the steps I followed, figuring out parts of it was annoying time-consuming, and the goal here is sharing the "how I reproduce my own workflow" steps that *I* follow when setting up a new BirdNet-Pi.
 The work to update things upstream is important, but it is a secondary, orthogonal task to sharing what I currently have working.
 So I tell myself. :) Houseplant programming!

 ## What does the BirdNET-Pi application...do?

 The BirdNET-Pi application has two components: a classification pipeline that constantly analyzes recorded audio for bird sounds, and a small web server that hosts a website that visualizes those detections.
 The website also lets users configure the application's various settings.

 How does the classification pipeline work?

-    - The microphone is always on, and a continuous series of `x`-length recordings are captured, where `x` is 15 seconds by default.
+- The microphone is always on, and a continuous series of _x_-duration recordings are captured, where _x_ is 15 seconds by default.

 - Each recording is first converted into a spectrogram---a picture of the sounds over time---and that spectrogram is fed into the BirdNet model.

 - The BirdNet model outputs the probabilities that the spectrogram contains various sounds produced by a various bird species and by humans (e.g., speech).
 - If there are human sounds detected with a probability above a certain customizable threshold, the recording is thrown out for privacy reasons.
 - If there are no human sounds detected and there *are* bird sounds detected, the recording is saved, the spectrogram is saved, and an entry with that detection is added to a database on the Pi.
 - When new data is added to the database, the day's summary graph is regenerated.

 ...that's it!

 The website then pulls data from that database to display the most recent detections, the recordings and spectrograms of those detections, and the daily summary graphs.